Ruth G. Waddy

-Ruth G. Waddy (January 7, 1909 – May 24, 2003) was an American artist, printmaker, activist, and editor, based in Los Angeles.
+Ruth G. Waddy (January 7, 1909 – May 24, 2003) was an American artist, printmaker, activist, and editor, based in Los Angeles, California.

 Early life and education

-Willanna Ruth Gilliam was born in Lincoln, Nebraska in 1909, and raised in Minneapolis, Minnesota, daughter of John Moses Gilliam and Willie Anna Choran Gilliam.
-She lived near the Minneapolis Musem of Art, which was her first introduction to the art world.
+Willanna Ruth Gilliam was born in Lincoln, Nebraska, United States, in 1909, and was raised in Minneapolis, Minnesota, daughter of John Moses Gilliam and Willie Anna Choran Gilliam.
+She lived near the Minneapolis Museum of Art, which was her first introduction to the art world.
 Her father worked as a waiter on the railroads; he died when Ruth was thirteen years old.
 She attended the University of Minnesota to train for teaching, but left school to work as a domestic servant in Chicago, to help support her family during the Depression.

-During World War II she moved with her young daughter to Los Angeles, California to work as a riveter at Douglas Aircraft Corporation.
-After the war she worked at a county hospital, where one of her co-workers was designer Noah Purifoy.
+During World War II, she moved with her young daughter to Los Angeles, California, to work as a riveter at Douglas Aircraft Corporation.
+After the war, she worked at a county hospital, where one of her co-workers was designer Noah Purifoy.
 While working as a clerk for Los Angeles County, Waddy was diagnosed with epilepsy.
 This prompted her to retire early.
 However, she realized she would now have time to accomplish many of the things she had hoped to someday do.
 One of those things was the intent to learn art.